Queen Street (Toronto): Dufferin to Roncesvalles: Parkdale

 Until November 2010, Dufferin and Queen was a two-legged intersection broken up by the Queen Street subway (a historic CN railway bridge underpass first built in 1898) in the 1200 block, but due to major re-construction, this is now a four-way intersection.
 Once past there, Queen Street West makes its way through Parkdale.
 Parkdale is one of Toronto's oldest neighbourhoods, and a former independent village, and Queen Street is its main commercial strip, with two and three-storey mixed use buildings, retail on the ground-floor and residences above.
 Many of the buildings date to the 1880s era when Parkdale was an independent village.

 There are numerous bars and restaurants along this section.
 There is also an increasing number of storefront art galleries, part of an increasing number of artists locating in the area.
-The oldest of which, is Gallery 1313, located at 1313A Queen Street West.
 The lane way parallel to Queen on the south side is decorated with murals, and is nicknamed the 'Milky Way.'
 There is a business improvement association in this area, grouping businesses in the area under the 'Parkdale Village' banner.
 The Parkdale Library is located at Cowan Avenue, and Masaryk-Cowan Community Centre is located just south of Queen Street on Cowan.
 Parkdale has a higher proportion of lower-income residents and there are several support agencies located along Queen.

 Public transit

 501/301 Queen

-The 501 Queen is an east-west Toronto Transit Commission (TTC) streetcar route, running on Queen Street.
+The 501 Queen is an east–west Toronto Transit Commission (TTC) streetcar route, running on Queen Street.
 The 501 Queen streetcar remains one of the TTC's busiest and longest streetcar routes; it runs every six minutes in each direction (traffic permitting).
 Queen Street West is also served by Osgoode station at University Avenue.
 Service is provided 24 hours a day, though overnight service between 1 am and 5 am is operated as one of three streetcar routes on the TTC's Blue Night Network under the route number 301 Queen, with less frequent service.